Marijuana is the most popular illegal recreational drug in America. Learn how to help someone with marijuana dependency, even if it's yourself.

 Recovery is a Journey.
 Take the First Step.

-Our goal is to understand our patients medically, psychologically and socially so we can help our patients understand addiction, how it pertains to them specifically and how they can respond to the triggers that cause them to use.
+The goal of treatment is to understand you medically, psychologically and socially so your treatment center can help you understand addiction, how it pertains to you specifically and how you can respond to the triggers that cause you to use.

 Americans have admitted to trying marijuana at least once.